History of Capri: Roman period

-From the Middle Ages to the 19th century
+Middle Ages to the 19th century

 After the fall of the Western Roman Empire, Capri fell again under the rule of Naples, and suffered various attacks and ravages by pirates.
 In 866 Emperor Louis II gave the island to the comune of Amalfi.
 The political dependence of Capri to Amalfi, which had relations to the Eastern Mediterranean, is particularly evident in art and architecture, in which Byzantine and Islamic forms appeared.
 In 987 Pope John XV consecrated the first Caprese bishop.

 Frederick IV of Naples established legal and administrative parity between the two settlements of Capri and Anacapri in 1496.
 Pirate raids by the Barbary corsairs reached their peak during the reign of Charles V. The medieval town was on the north side at the chief landing-place (Marina Grande), and to it belonged the church of S. Costanzo, an early Christian building.
 It was abandoned in the 15th century on account of the inroads of pirates, and the inhabitants took refuge higher up, in Capri and Anacapri.
 The pirate Barbarossa Hayreddin Pasha, called Barbarossa, plundered and burned Capri seven times.
 The worst raid occurred in 1535, when Barbarossa captured the island for the Ottoman Empire and had Anacapri castle burned down, the ruins of which are now called Castello Barbarossa.
 This castle is on the property of Villa San Michele today.)
 In 1553, a second invasion by Turgut Reis resulted in another capture and in the looting and destruction of Certosa di San Giacomo.
 The danger of such attacks led Charles V to allow the inhabitants to arm themselves, and new towers were built to defend the island.
 Only the 1830 French defeat of the pirates ended this threat.